FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 <!--more-->

 The application itself is very simple: it will let users sign up via FusionAuth, allow them to set grant consent for children in their family to access certain features of an application, and allow them to update those consents at any time.
 With these basics in place, you'll see how FusionAuth works and how it can extend the application to do whatever you need.
-You can also [skip ahead and view the code](https://github.com/Blueper/family-api-full).
-Note that there is configuration of FusionAuth is needed as detailed in this guide, so you will need to complete that before running the code.
+You can also [skip ahead and view the code](https://github.com/ritza-co/fusionauth-family-api-example/tree/main/app).
+Note that there is configuration of FusionAuth needed, as detailed in this guide, so you will need to complete that before running the code.

-You can also use [these kickstart files](https://github.com/Blueper/FamilyAPI-kickstart) to automatically handle the configuration of FusionAuth.
+You can also use [these kickstart files](https://github.com/ritza-co/fusionauth-family-api-example/tree/main/kickstart) to automatically handle the configuration of FusionAuth.
 You can find more information regarding kickstart files [here](https://fusionauth.io/docs/v1/tech/installation-guide/docker#kickstart)

 ## Prerequisites